jakobtfaber/FLITS/.gemini/VALIDATION_PROTOCOL.md

-# Scientific Validation Protocol: Hamilton Test
+# Scientific Validation Protocol: Freya Test

 **Objective:** Validate the integrity of the FLITS scattering pipeline with integrated DM refinement.